-The first stage of the Food Information Regulations came into force in December 2014, has already had some impact on the Service, and is likely to have an extensive impact on the Service over the next couple of years.
+The first stage of the Food Information Regulations came into force in December 2014 and has had some impact on the Service, and is likely to have an extensive impact on the Service over the next couple of years.
 This is due to the staged transitional periods for various requirements, and because it is the most far reaching codification of labelling for some time.
+We have assisted many businesses to ensure compliance in this area by checking numerous labels and providing advice.